 Compiled by the Road Trip Alberta team / Written by Dalene Heck

-Also known as aurora borealis, northern lights are created when energized particles from the sun meet the earth’s upper atmosphere.
-Or rather, they actually violently slam into it!
-The earth’s magnetic field then redirects them toward the north pole.
-That process creates the lights that streak across the sky, dazzling anyone who sees them.
+Also known as aurora borealis, the northern lights are created when energized particles from the sun meet the earth’s atmosphere—or rather, they violently slam into it!
+The earth’s magnetic field then redirects them toward the north pole, creating the lights that streak across the sky, dazzling anyone who sees them.

 The first suspected record of northern lights is a cave painting from 30,000 BC.
 They have since been integrated into many legends, folklore, and teachings.
 For the Cree, a significant Indigenous nation in northern Alberta, the translation from their language means the spirits are dancing.
 Without a doubt, they have long fascinated humans.